dreamcatcher-tech/network/Inbox/2024-08-09 1616 tps report generation.md

 A widget is shown that is bonded to the controller.

 Each time the thread talks to the controller, it takes the latest files across with it.

+So a tps report is for a single file that is scoped within a controller branch.
+When tests are done, the controller merges the tps reports back in to its base.